Nearly 1,000 migrating songbirds perish after crashing into windows at Chicago exhibition hall

 New York City has taken to shutting off the twin beams of light symbolizing the World Trade Center for periods of time during its annual Sept.
 11 memorial ceremony to prevent birds from becoming trapped in the light shafts.
 The National Audubon Society launched a program in 1999 called Lights Out, an effort to encourage urban centers to turn off or dim lights during migration months.
 Nearly 50 U.S. and Canadian cities have joined the movement, including Toronto, New York, Boston, San Diego, Dallas and Miami.

 Chicago also participates in the Lights Out program.
 The city council in 2020 passed an ordinance requiring bird safety measures in new buildings but has yet to implement the requirements.
-The first buildings at McCormick Center were constructed in 1959.
+The first buildings at McCormick Place were constructed in 1959.

+Cynthia McCafferty, a spokesperson for McCormick Place, said the exhibition hall participates in Lights Out and interior lighting is turned off unless staff, clients or visitors need it.
+She added that the center maintains a six-acre (2.4-hectare) bird sanctuary.

+McCafferty said an event has been going on all week at the center so the lights have been on when the building was occupied but turned off when it wasn’t.
+She said she wasn’t sure what time the window strikes occurred or whether the center was occupied then.

 “It’s an odd building,” Willard said of the exhibition center.
 “When it was built, people weren’t thinking about bird safety.
 They still aren’t in most architecture.
 It’s right on the lakefront.
 There are many nights when it’s lit up.
 People are describing the whole night of migration as part of a once in a lifetime thing … (but) this still is an unacceptable intrusion by humans and their architecture.
 Just terribly sad and dramatic.”

-Note: This story has been updated to correct the name of the exhibition center to McCormick Place, not McCormick Center.